erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_1_7.md

 [Child
 documents](https://bookdown.org/yihui/rmarkdown-cookbook/child-document.html)
-are smaller `.Rmd` or `.Qmd` notebooks that can be embedded into the parent notebook i.e. the final report template.
+are smaller `.Rmd` or `.Qmd` notebooks that can be embedded into the parent notebook i.e. the final report.
 The function `knitr::knit_child()` can be used to compile child documents inside a code chunk in the parent notebook.